 Kirk says it was people like Jonathan Beres, current owner of Tilly’s, who he worked with at the former Lola’s Cantina at the time, and Ben Lloyd at the Salted Slate, as well as cooks at Diego’s, who were willing to truly teach him the techniques it takes to be a trained chef.
-He’s thankful for that culinary experience as he’s teamed up with Caldarone for Masa Taqueria.
+He’s thankful for that culinary experience for teaching him what it takes to run his own business with Caldarone for Masa Taqueria.

 The partners learned about tortilla making from cooks they worked with from all different Latin backgrounds in restaurant kitchens as well as by doing their own research.
 “Everyone has different advice to offer.
 They are slightly different, but they are all using one same ingredient: corn,” Kirk says.
 “It’s such a staple in Latin and South American cuisine.
 We decided if we were going to open a taqueria we should focus on the most important ingredient and that’s tortillas.”